The Australian Institute of Grants Management has been facilitating grantmaking networking, events and training for more than a decade.

 The AIGM's Grantmaker Muster series is designed to bring together grantmakers managing programs of all sizes and types for an informal networking and idea-sharing event.
 This is a great opportunity to learn about what's hot and happening in the grants world, share in a 'brag and steal' session, and meet your colleagues ... all while enjoying a drink and nibbles.

-Our next Muster, to be staged in Perth, Western Australia on Thursday, June 21, will focus on:
+Our next Muster, to be staged in Sydney on Wednesday, September 12, will focus on:

 Who: Local, state and federal government grantmakers, philanthropic, corporate and community foundations, and anyone involved in giving out grants.